Andrewnt219/Bakery-Store/README.md

 - Pop up form
 - Visualized requirements for password
 - Client-side validation
-- Add new account to database (only available on local machine version)
+- Add new account to database (only available on local machine version, restart the web service to update changes)